A Killer Performance Anchors a Sharp “Prescription: Murder”

 (Pictured: The Poiesis Quartet.)

 Ethel: Yes, Maud- and how lucky are we in London to have this Jeffery Foundation board of music lovers, music teachers, and music performers bringing amazing talents that we’d otherwise have to travel to see and hear.
-That’s the Poesis Quartet.
+That’s the Poiesis Quartet.
 As the newly crowned winners of the 2025 Banff International String Quartet Competition, the Poiesis Quartet’s arrival in London is a momentous point in their career, bringing the kind of risk-taking, collaborative artistry that keeps chamber music alive for new generations.

 Their Jeffery debut at Metropolitan United Church is not our grandmothers’ “subscription” recital, but a chance for Londoners of all ages to encounter four young musicians who treat the string quartet as a living laboratory for sound, story, and social connection.